vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_weather_nl.md

 {% endraw %}
 ```

-In this version it's possible to also click on the image to open the Pollennieuws website.
+In this version, it's possible to also click on the image to open the Pollennieuws website.

 You have to place the [overlay image black.png](images/black.png) in the Home Assistant `www` directory first.